pinkfloppydisk/edvinas-dev/content/posts/music-and-work/index.md

 ---
-description: Music helps keeping the flow of ideas during work.
+summary: Music helps keeping the flow of ideas during work.
 In this post I talk about how I came to specific music genres, artists and why they're interesting.
 title: Music and work
 date: 2020-01-08